 Don’t worry.
 You’ll be able to afford the Landlord’s brownie points on your own, plus a new Cadillac, Lexus, BMW or Tesla, faster computer servers, R&D for new products and services, more salespeople and a new investment banker when we’re done with your Lease Renewal.

 With an actionable plan to relocate, a Renewing Tenant – even if it has little interest in actually moving – removes itself from being in a high risk, captive Tenant position.
 It matters not if a company, professional firm, non-profit or government agency merely threatens to leave a Landlord’s building.
 The Landlord’s perception is almost always that you will much prefer to renew your Lease and not move out of the building.

-When your organization is represented by MacLaurin Williams or one of our forty (40) or so Global Offices as your 100% Tenant’s Agent, the Landlord’s perception starts to shift, “Uh oh, this Renewing Tenant really might relocate.”
+When your organization is represented by MacLaurin Williams or one of our 100% Tenant Rep offices located in nearly eighty (80) major markets, the Landlord’s perception starts to shift, “Uh oh, this Renewing Tenant really might relocate.”

-It sends a Tweet directly to the Landlord, Property Manager and Landlord’s Leasing Agent and puts them on notice that you will seriously analyze and evaluate the market against anything they put on the table.
+It sends a Tweet from you directly back to the Landlord, Property Manager and Landlord’s Leasing Agent and puts them on notice that you will seriously analyze and evaluate the market against anything they put on the table.